K. Shanmugam: Board

 Shanmugam served as the President of the Singapore Indian Development Association (SINDA) from March 2002 to March 2009.
+Since October 2023, he has been the Chairman of the SINDA Board of Trustees.

 Personal life

-Shanmugam has been married to clinical psychologist Seetha Shanmugam since 2008.
-He was formerly married to Jothie Rajah, daughter of KS Rajah.
-They later divorced.
+Shanmugam is married to Seetha Subbiah.
+Shanmugam previously married Jothie Rajah and later divorced.
+They have two children together.

 Shanmugam is a practising Hindu.
 He is also often involved in various religious activities organised by communities of various faiths.
-He has met Pope Francis in the Vatican City and has referred to the Pontiff as exemplifying the "essence of religion" and a "strong advocate of interfaith dialogue and understanding".
+He has met Pope Francis in the Vatican City and has referred to the pontiff as exemplifying the "essence of religion" and a "strong advocate of interfaith dialogue and understanding".

-Shanmugam also participates regularly in the Taoist Nine Emperor God's festival in his Constituency since he became an MP for the area.
+Shanmugam also participates regularly in the Taoist Nine Emperor God's festival in his constituency since he became an MP for the area.